Karamoko Dembélé: Celtic

 Dembélé made his senior debut on 19 May 2019 in a 2–1 victory against Hearts, coming on as a second-half substitute.
 After the match, Dembélé collected his winners' medal and helped to lift the Scottish Premiership trophy as Celtic ended the season nine points clear at the top of the league.
 His performance was praised by manager Neil Lennon.
 Six days later, Dembélé was named in the squad for the 2019 Scottish Cup Final, also against Hearts.
 This time he did not leave the bench, but collected a winners' medal following Celtic's 2–1 victory.
 In October 2019, L'Équipe named Dembélé as one of six "outstanding young players set to revolutionise the game", a list that also included Barcelona's Ansu Fati.
 On 12 December 2019, Dembélé became the youngest-ever footballer to play for a Scottish team in European competition when he came on as a substitute in Celtic's 2–0 loss away against Romanian side CFR Cluj.

 Dembélé rarely featured for the first team after that, but he did come on as a substitute against St Johnstone on 12 May 2021, and scored his first senior goal in a 4–0 win for Celtic, latching onto a pass from David Turnbull and scoring from a tight angle.
 He sustained a fractured ankle during a pre-season friendly against Bristol City in July 2021, and eventually had to undergo an operation in October 2021.
 He made his return to action on 13 February 2022, playing in Celtic B's 4–0 win over Vale of Leithen in a Lowland Football League fixture.
-After being an unused substitute in three first-team games, as well as scoring for the B side in a Glasgow Cup tie against Queens Park, Dembélé finally returned to first-team action on 2 March 2022, when he came on as a substitute for Jota near the end of Celtic's 2–0 win over St Mirren.
+After being an unused substitute in three first-team games, as well as scoring for the B side in a Glasgow Cup tie against Queen's Park, Dembélé finally returned to first-team action on 2 March 2022, when he came on as a substitute for Jota near the end of Celtic's 2–0 win over St Mirren.